A decade after Irene's fury, no sign of Vermont teenager - NewsBreak

 By the time Marble was reported missing the next day, regular communications were down and emergency responders overwhelmed by the scope of the natural disaster.

-At first, everyone held out the possibility the lanky teenager with a volatile temper and a fondness for black clothing might have run away — Marble did have a history of staying out overnight — but over the years his mother, Sigrid Arvidson, has all but discarded that possibility.
+At first, everyone held out the possibility the lanky teenager with an unpredictable temper and a penchant for black clothing might have run away — Marble did have a history of staying out overnight — but over the years his mother, Sigrid Arvidson, has all but discarded that possibility.

 She'll be back in Vermont on Saturday for a public gathering in Brattleboro near where her son was last seen.
 She's going to place a marker and make a statement that will be in part a plea for more information.